torvalds/linux/Documentation/admin-guide/media/faq.rst

 	The same happens if the board has support for analog TV: the core support for video4linux need to be loaded.

-	The actual module names are Linux-kernel version specific, as, from time to time, things change, in order to make the media support more flexible.
+	The actual module names are GNU/Linux-kernel version specific, as, from time to time, things change, in order to make the media support more flexible.